cvlab-kaist/GSD/README.md

-This is for Project Page of GenWarp!
+This is for Project Page of GSD!
 The website template was borrowed from <a href="http://mgharbi.com/">Michaël Gharbi